-We are investigating how human activities and environmental change can affect marine ecosystems.
+We investigated how human activities and environmental change can affect marine ecosystems.

-Understanding the biophysical response to these stressors is key to developing robust ecosystem-based management tools for Aotearoa New Zealand waters.
+We investigated how ecosystems work, are connected and how they respond to change, to help provide an evidence base for EBM.
+Understanding the biophysical response to stressors from human activities and natural events is key to developing robust ecosystem-based management tools for Aotearoa New Zealand waters.

-Our research is exploring how marine ecosystems are connected, from coastal waters to deep offshore canyons.
-We are collecting high-resolution oceanographic data and examining ecosystem connectivity through the movement of contaminants, nutrients and sediment.
-Using novel biochemical tracking techniques, we are unravelling marine food webs, identifying sources of organic matter and investigating how contaminants are processed.
-This research will inform the extent or ‘footprint’ stressors have on the oceans.
+Our research explored how marine ecosystems are connected, from coastal waters to deep offshore canyons.
+We collected high resolution oceanographic data and examined ecosystem connectivity through the movement of contaminants, nutrients and sediment.
+Using novel biochemical tracking techniques, we unravelled marine food webs, identified sources of organic matter and investigated how contaminants are processed.
+This research informed the extent or ‘footprint’ that stressors have on the oceans.

-We are also helping to predict when an ecosystem might lose its ability to cope with multiple stressors and reach a ‘tipping point’ at which rapid transformation occurs.
+This work also helped our understanding to predict when an ecosystem might lose its ability to cope with multiple stressors and reach a ‘tipping point’ at which rapid transformation occurs.
 Tipping points can lead to a loss of valuable marine resources and ecosystem services.
-We are addressing three key questions:
+We are addressed three key questions:

-- How do nutrients and sediments from the land contribute to tipping points in estuary and nearshore rocky reef ecosystems?
+- How do nutrients and sediments from the land contribute to tipping points?

 - When is a marine ecosystem likely to reach a tipping point?